 Q: What is the total amount now committed to the Basin to establish the Plan?

-A: With the new funding, more than $12 billion has now been committed for specific initiatives to support water reform in the Murray-Darling Basin.
+A: With the funding for the SDL Adjustment Mechanism, almost $13 billion has now been committed for specific initiatives to support water reform in the Murray-Darling Basin.

 7. Climate Change